MicrosoftLearning/PL-400_Microsoft-Power-Platform-Developer/Instructions/Labs/LAB[PL-400]_Lab04_Client_Scripting.md

-# Exercise #3: Toggle *required property on the Columns
+# Exercise #3: Toggle required property on the columns

-**Objective:** In this exercise, you will create a script that will make the “New Size” Column required when the “Require Size” Column value is set to Yes.
-If the “Require Size” Column value is set to No, remove the requirement and make it optional.
-You will also hide the “New Size” Column.
-This logic will be driven by a Column on the permit type record that was retrieved using web API in the previous exercise.
+**Objective:** In this exercise, you will create a script that will make the “New Size” column required when the “Require Size” column value is set to Yes.
+If the “Require Size” column value is set to No, remove the requirement and make it optional.
+You will also hide the “New Size” column.
+This logic will be driven by a column on the permit type record that was retrieved using web API in the previous exercise.

 ## Task #1: Create Function

 1. Locate the _handlePermitTypeSettings function